tomascaslo/Static-site-starter-kit/README.md

 ##Views (Html / Handlebars)
 Handlebars files are rendered with [gulp-compile-handlebars](https://github.com/kaanon/gulp-compile-handlebars) Handlebars files are available in **/src/templates/views** and Handlebars partials are located in **/src/templates/partials**.

+The Handlebars context comes from the file **/src/templates/context.js**.

 ##Styles (Css / Scss)
 Scss files are: